U.S. Senate Democrats pulling all-nighter on climate change

 "Your statements are inconsistent with the overwhelming scientific consensus that climate change is occurring, is caused primarily by humans, and will have serious impacts if unchecked," the Democrats wrote.

-Obama adviser John Podesta, a longtime advocate of climate action, joined the social media site Twitter on Monday before the all-nighter.
+Obama adviser John Podesta, a longtime advocate of climate action, joined the social media site Twitter on Monday ahead of the all-nighter.